 It auto-detects all installed GNOME extensions, including ‘system extensions’ that come preinstalled.
 On Ubuntu this means the DING, Ubuntu Dock, and App Indicator add-ons are disabled.

-There’s no global switch for disabling all extensions (something the Extensions Prefs app has) but since I usually enable/disable on a per extension basis I don’t find I miss this at all.
+There’s also a global switch to disable all GNOME extensions (something the original Extensions Prefs app has) but since I usually enable/disable on a per extension basis I don’t use this — but it’s nice to know it’s there!

 Should you check it out?